 Helmut Schmidt was born in Germany, but grew up in the Twin Cities area, graduating from Park High School of Cottage Grove.
 After serving a tour in the U.S. Army, he attended the University of St. Thomas in St Paul, Minn., graduating in 1984 with a degree in journalism.
 He then worked at the Albert Lea (Minn.)
 Tribune and served as managing editor there for three years.
 He joined The Forum in October 1989, working as a copy editor until 2000.
-Since then, he has worked as a reporter on several beats, including education, Fargo city government, business and military affairs.
-He is currently The Forum's K-12 education reporter.
+Since then, he has worked as a reporter on several beats, including K-12 education, Fargo city government, criminal justice, and military affairs.
+He is currently one of The Forum's business reporters.

 - Member for

 - 5 years 8 months

 FARGO — It's time to break out the bikinis and Speedos.
 Temperatures in the Fargo-Moorhead area will be in the high 80s to high 90s Friday, Saturday and Sunday, with the possibility that Saturday's high could match or beat the record of 97 degrees for that date, according to WDAY and National Weather Service forecasters.
 The heat is bringing with it a chance for severe thunderstorms.

 ST. PAUL, Minn. — A Moorhead attorney has been disbarred by the Minnesota Supreme Court, an action that followed her earlier disbarment by the state of North Dakota for abandoning at least eight clients.
 Terri Lynn Fahrenholtz was disbarred as a Minnesota attorney in a filing made public Wednesday, June 7.
 According to documents provided by the state Office of Lawyers Professional Responsibility: